Chaganti-Reddy/Face-Mask-Detector/README.md

 image classification, the app is computationally efficient to deploy to help control the spread of the disease.

 While many work on face mask detection has been developed since the start of the pandemic, few distinguishes whether a mask is worn correctly or incorrectly.
-Given the discovery of the new coronavirus variant in UK, we aim to provide a more precise detection model to help strengthen enforcement of mask mandate around the world.
+Given the discovery of the new coronavirus variant in UK(:uk:), we aim to provide a more precise detection model to help strengthen enforcement of mask mandate around the world.

-## Frameworks and Libraries
+## :warning: Frameworks and Libraries
 - __[OpenCV](https://opencv.org/):__ Computer vision library used to process images
 - __[OpenCV DNN Face Detector](https://github.com/opencv/opencv/blob/3.4.0/samples/dnn/resnet_ssd_face_python.py):__
   Caffe-based Single Shot-Multibox Detector (SSD) model used to detect faces